 Let’s say I’m going to Morocco and I’m worried about safety (I’m not, but a lot of women are, which is why I’m using it as an example).

-I open the app and type “Morocco” in the search bar.
+I open the app (after downloading it from the Geosure page) and click on the folding map to access the Search bar.
+Then I type “Morocco” in the search bar.
 It brings me to a Google-Map-ish view of Morocco and I click on Fes, a wonderful city whose labyrinthine alleys are notorious for getting you lost.
+Notice how each city has its own temperature rating.

 According to Geosure, scores between 41-60 mean “There is a slight elevation of relative vulnerability.
 Stay alert, especially at night.”
 You can read more about each temperature range below.